 Is there a trailer for Call of Duty: Black Ops Cold War?

 The trailer introduces the cast such as the returning Sgt.
 Woods.
-We also get a glimpse at the 1981 time period and news about the Soviet agent, Perseus.
+We also get a glimpse at the game's setting, 1981, and news about the Soviet agent, Perseus.
 Then it's a simple sizzle reel of all the exciting gameplay segments that you can find in the upcoming Call of Duty game.

 What is Call of Duty: Black Ops Cold War?

 Call of Duty: Black Ops Cold War is the 2020 installment in the Call of Duty video game series.
-It follows 2019's Call of Duty: Modern Warfare and continues the Black Ops sub-franchise last visited in 2018's Call of Duty: Black Ops 4.
+It follows 2019's Call of Duty: Modern Warfare and continues the Black Ops sub-franchise that last released Call of Duty: Black Ops 4 in 2018.

-In addition to a single-player campaign that explores various points of the Cold War, the game will also feature multiplayer and co-op Zombies, a popular feature associated with the Black Ops games.
+In addition to a single-player campaign that explores various points of the Cold War, the game will also have multiplayer and co-op Zombies, a popular feature associated with the Black Ops series.
 The game will also work in concert with Warzone, the popular battle royale mode rolled out by Activision in late March.

-The games features characters associated with the Black Ops games, including Alex Woods, Frank Mason, and Jason Hudson, all of whom first appeared in the first Black Ops in 2010.
-David S. Goyer, the screenwriter behind movies like The Dark Knight and Batman v Superman: Dawn of Justice and previously the first two Black Ops games, returned to assist in the story of Black Ops Cold War.
+The games sports characters associated with the Black Ops story, including Alex Woods, Frank Mason, and Jason Hudson, all of whom first appeared in the first Black Ops in 2010.
+David S. Goyer, the screenwriter behind movies like Batman v Superman: Dawn of Justice and the first two Black Ops games, returned to assist in the story of Black Ops Cold War.